 As a result, adventurous travelers had the island to themselves.

-While the volcanic soils and abundant rainfall would be perfect for agriculture, the island lacks land for large-scale agriculture and the main exports are wine and bananas.
-The Portuguese explorers originally exploited the land for growing wheat and sugar cane.
+While the volcanic soils and abundant rainfall would be perfect for agriculture, the island lacks land for large-scale agriculture and the principal exports are wine and bananas.
+The Portuguese explorers originally exploited the land for growing wheat and sugarcane.
 And Portuguese wine was once so important to the Americas that it helped fuel the American revolution.

-My Venezuelan taxi driver was not most drivers on the island appear to be immigrants from Venezuela.
+Many of the taxi drivers on the island appear to be immigrants from Venezuela.
 Brazilians made up the bulk of the rest, followed by locals.
 Madeira is one of the main European bolt holes for Venezuelans looking to escape the disastrous economic policies and political oppression in their country.

 As it turns out, this island exported people to Venezuela decades ago, when the South American country offered a better standard of living and more opportunities.
 Now the reverse is true, and descendants of those immigrants are using their European passports and connections to return to Madeira.

-The main complaint with life in Madeira seems to be the low wages.
+The chief complaint about life in Madeira seems to be the low wages.
 The average salary for a taxi driver in Funchal is just over €13,000 and the minimum wage is €600.
 Compare this with the UK’s minimum of around €1500.
 But according to Numbeo, consumer prices in Funchal are only 30% lower than in Manchester, for example.

 However, better security and access to housing and social welfare, the proximity to nature, and a reliable food supply chain (things that are not taken for granted on the other side of the Atlantic) almost make up for the low incomes.